 I know nothing about wine.
-I choose most of my bottles based on the label design… good start.
-And when I come back to the supermarket, I can barely recall which one I bought last time, let alone whether I liked it, which grape it was, which region it came from, the subtle flavours… If only there was an app designed for book-keeping your wine choices and teaching you more about wine along the way…
+I choose most of my bottles based on how good the label design is… good start.
+And when I come back to the supermarket I can barely recall which one I bought last time, let alone whether I liked it, which grape it was, which region it came from… If only there was an app designed for book-keeping your wine choices and teaching you more about wine along the way…

-The user can build a database of the wines they have tasted by scanning the barcode on the bottle.
+Using the (speculative) app a user can build a database of the wines they have tasted by scanning the barcode on the bottle.
 A large library of wines has been accumulated, and the region, grape, year, price, etc are all added automatically.
-The user can then input what they thought the flavours were on a series of sliding scales, rating their experience along the way.
+The user can then input their opinion on the flavour using a series of sliding scales, and rating their judgement along the way.

-This information is stored in a virtual wine cellar, and across a map, so they can build a personal bank of information and learn more about their tastes from their collection.
+The user information is stored in a virtual wine cellar and across an in-app map so you can build a personal bank of information and learn more about their tastes from their collection.